SoufianeRahj/swagger-toolkit/README.md

 with the --model options, it is possible to extract a json file containing the chosen model and all of its dependencies

 Possible enhancements:
-- Add unit tests
-- add an option to input the swagger file
+- Add an option to input the swagger file
 - Support openApi 3.0 as well
 - Add grammar checks (via other existing libraries)